mmotti/Windows-11-Initialisation-Tweaks/README.md

     * Disable "Sending optional diagnostic data".
     * Disable Windows toast suggestions (notifications).

-    Note: It is not possible to disable optional diagnostic data without admin elevation programmatically even though you can disable it in control panel without.
-If you can't run this script as admin and want to disable it, you need to do it manually.

 1. **Power plan**:
     * Balanced: X3D processors.
     * High Performance: Everything else.